Efficiency Guarantees from Data: Distributional Price of Anarchy: Refining the with Data

+\paragraph{Infinite data limit} We will tackle this question in two steps, as is standard in estimation theory.
+First we will look at the infinite data limit where we know the actual distribution of equilibrium bids $\datadist$.
+We define a notion of price of anarchy that is tailored to an equilibrium bid distribution, which we refer to as the \emph{distributional price of anarchy}.
+In Section \ref{sec:bound} we give a distribution-dependent upper bound on this ratio for any single-dimensional auction.
+Subsequently, in Section \ref{sec:statistical}, we show how one can estimate this upper bound on the distributional price of anarchy from samples.

-\begin{definition}[Empirical Price of Anarchy] The \emph{empirical price of anarchy} $\epoa(\auction,\datadist)$ of an auction $\auction$ and a distribution of bid profiles $\datadist$, is the worst-case ratio of welfare in the optimal auction to the welfare in an equilibrium, taken over all distributions and equilibria that could generate the bid distribution $\datadist$:
+Given a value distribution $\valuecdfs$ and an equilibrium $\sigma$, let $D(\valuecdfs, \sigma)$ denote the resulting equilibrium bid distribution.
+We then define the \emph{distributional price of anarchy} as follows: \begin{definition}[Distributional Price of Anarchy] The \emph{distributional price of anarchy} $\epoa(\datadist)$ of an auction $\auction$ and a distribution of bid profiles $\datadist$, is the worst-case ratio of welfare in the optimal allocation to the welfare in an equilibrium, taken over all distributions of values and all equilibria that could generate the bid distribution $\datadist$: